barnabycollins/blog/_posts/2024-08-18-how-to-set-up-a-computer-to-boot-into-a-browser-kiosk-in-2024.markdown

 Essentially, it will ensure that you can connect and disconnect your kiosk computer's power supply however you like, without any risk of corrupting anything and causing it to fail to boot the next time.

+## Step 5a: Disabling software updates

+If you're using a read-only file system, chances are you will want to disable software updates.
+Otherwise, your computer will apply the same updates every time it turns on and then lose them when it's turned off again.
+Updates can also cause unwanted prompts to appear on the screen, such as 'restart this computer to update to blahblah'.

+Obviously, this presents a security risk, so you may wish to have a plan to periodically log into your machines and upgrade the software they are running.

+To disable software updates, do the following:

+- Launch the 'Software & Updates' application.
+- Navigate to the 'Updates' tab.
+- Set 'Automatically check for updates' to 'Never'.
+This ensures that Ubuntu's Software Updater programme won't run unprompted.
+- Execute the command `sudo snap refresh --hold'`.
+This ensures that applications installed with the `snap` system (including probably Firefox) won't be upgraded automatically.

+## Step 5b: Disabling `grub`'s recordfail timeout

+Enabling overlayroot often causes `grub`, Ubuntu's bootloader, to show itself when booting and impose a 30-second timeout.
+If this isn't desirable for you, just do the following:

+- Edit `/etc/default/grub`.
+- On a new line that looks like `GRUB_TIMEOUT=0`, add `GRUB_RECORDFAIL_TIMEOUT=$GRUB_TIMEOUT`.
+- Run `sudo update-grub`.

+## Step 5b: Actually enabling `overlayroot`

 We installed `overlayroot` in step 2, so all that is left to do is to enable it.
 There is an important caveat to understand when enabling it: both the benefit